milvus-io/milvus-docs/site/en/faq/product_faq.md

 #### In what way does Milvus flush data?

 Milvus loads inserted data to the memory and automatically flushes data from memory to the disk at fixed intervals.
 You can call `flush` to <i>manually</i> trigger this operation.

-#### What is the recommended configuration for Mishards?

-We recommend that you configure write nodes to using GPU-enabled Milvus and read nodes to using CPU-only Milvus.
-If you can have only one write node, you can configure this node to using GPU-enabled Milvus for creating indexes and configure read nodes to using CPU-only Milvus.

-#### Does Mishards support RESTful APIs?

-No, it does not.

 #### What is normalization?
 Why is normalization needed?